ObjectDB Database Search

 flushMode ) Set the flush mode type to be used for the query execution.
 The flush mode type applies to the query regardless of the flush mode type in use for the entity manager.
 Parameters: flushMode - flush mode Return: the same query instance Since: JPA 2.0

-JPA Enum Constant in javax.persistence.FlushModeType COMMIT Flushing to occur at transaction commit.
+JPA Enum Constant in jakarta.persistence.FlushModeType COMMIT Flushing to occur at transaction commit.
 The provider may flush at other times, but is not required to.
 Since: JPA 1.0

 part of an API call, at, flush or at commit time.
-The current transaction, if one is active, will be not
+The current transaction, if one is active

-when an pessimistic locking conflict occurs.
-This exception may be thrown as part of an API call, a flush or at commit
+when a pessimistic locking conflict occurs.
+This exception may be thrown as part of an API call, a flush or

 EntityManagerFactory.addNamedQuery(name,query) - JPA Method